 What are some of the best ideas today?
 One answer is leveraged companies.

-Putnam's David Glancy is a long-time specialist in leveraged-company investing, with 25 years of experience in the asset class.
+Putnam's David Glancy is a long-time specialist in leveraged-company investing, with over 25 years of experience in the asset class.

 Putnam Spectrum Funds can invest across the capital structure – going long or short on specific securities – pursuing a combination of capital appreciation and current income.